perryflynn/nsupdate-interactive/README.md

 ```

 If the diff is approved with hitting `ENTER`, the script will use
+the diff to generate a `nsupdate` batch file and send it to
-`nsupdate` to execute the updates on the nameserver.
+the nameserver.

 The patch is saved as a file in the current working directory.